 Net realized loss of \$58,037,960 for the nine months ended September 30, 2013 was the result of \$57,871,026 in net losses realized from the disposition of our investments and \$166,934 in net loss realized on foreign currency transactions.
 Net realized loss of \$57,871,026 was almost entirely attributable to losses relating to the restructuring of our investments in AGY Holding Corp., Bankruptcy Management Solutions, Inc. and Dial Global, Inc. et. al. Nearly the entire realized loss was reflected in unrealized depreciation in prior periods.
 Net realized loss on investments for the nine months ended September 30, 2012 resulted primarily from the disposition of our debt and equity investments in Big Dumpster Acquisition, Inc. et al. as well as the restructuring of our equity investment in WBS Group Holdings, LLC.
-Nearly the entire net realized loss on investments represents amounts that had been reflected in unrealized depreciation on investments in prior periods.
+Nearly the entire net realized loss on investments in prior periods.